 Table of Contents

-At this point we have talked about considerations regarding energy intake (measured in calories) and the various macronutrients that contain calories.
+At this point I have discussed considerations regarding energy intake (measured in calories) and the various macronutrients that contain calories.
 However, there are still several other aspects of foods and drinks that impact our overall health.
-In this lesson we will discuss one of these aspects, micronutrients.
+In this lesson I will discuss one of these aspects, micronutrients.

 Micronutrients are essentially the non-macronutrient components of food we consume.
 This includes all vitamins and minerals, but also includes many other compounds that are present in foods called phytonutrients (ie, polyphenols and flavonoid compounds found in fruits and vegetables).
 There are far too many individual micronutrients to discuss all of them in detail.
 Therefore, I will address micronutrients as a whole and a few select micronutrients thought to be of larger public health concern.